Smashing Magazine - we smash you with the information that will make your life easier. really.

 1. Create a “Send to Twitter” Shortcode

 The problem.
-Seems that a lot of you enjoyed the “Send to Twitter” hack from my latest article on Smashing Magazine.
+Seems that a lot of you enjoyed my “Send to Twitter” hack.
 I also really enjoyed that hack, but it has a drawback: if you paste the code to your single.php file, the “Send to Twitter” link will be visible on every post, which you may not want.
 It would be better to control this hack and be able to specify when to add it to a post.
 The solution is simple: a shortcode!

 The solution.
 This shortcode is simple to create.
 Basically, we just get the code from the “Send to Twitter” hack and turn it into a PHP function.
 Paste the following code in the functions.php file in your theme: